About / Contact

 In 1988 they got four dubplates of their unique material pressed and took them to Jah Shaka.

-Shaka played the dub plates for around a month and then called up and told them to come to
+Shaka played the dub plates for around a month and then called up and told them to come to his

 next sound system session down in Cheggars Hall / London.
-He always played his best or
+He always played his best or most

-exclusive song last - this night he played 'Warrior Dub' - now known as 'WARRIOR
+exclusive song last - this night he played 'Warrior Dub' - now known as 'WARRIOR STANCE' and

 on his own label.